TinkerTools/tinker/doc/sphinx/tinker/_build/html/_sources/text/routines.rst.txt

 partition the energy by atom or by potential function type, show force field parameters by atom; output the large energy interactions and find electrostatic and inertial properties

+**ANGCHG Subroutine**

+"angchg" computes modifications to atomic partial charges or monopoles due to angle bending using a charge flux formulation

 **ANGGUESS Function**